ProjectPODER/poppins/README.md

 not, run `docker ps` to find the container id and replace it in the command.

-***IMPORTANT:*** If you need persistent storage for your data, you should assign a volumen to your docker container, or configure a PVC to your deployment on kubernetes.
+***IMPORTANT:*** If you need persistent storage for your data, you should assign a volume to your docker container, or configure a PVC to your deployment on kubernetes.

 ## Deploy